-Bedside lamps have two basic jobs: providing enough light for comfortable reading and other bedroom activities, and looking great while doing so.
-Choosing a lamp can be confusing, though; how many do you need?
-How big should the lampshade be, and how tall the lamp?
+Nightstand lamps have two basic jobs: providing enough light for comfortable reading and other bedroom activities and looking great while doing so.
+Choosing a lamp can be confusing, though.
+How many do you need?
+How big should the lampshade be?
 What style should you choose?
-Luckily, there are basic decorating rules that answer all of those questions and make choosing the right lamp a snap.
+Luckily, there are basic decorating rules that answer all of those questions and make choosing the right nightstand lamp a snap.

-As a general rule, you need one bedside lamp if you’re the only one sleeping in the bed, and two if you have a partner.
+As a general rule, you need one nightstand lamp if you’re the only one sleeping in the bed and two if you have a partner.
 If your bedroom is very large or your mattress is a king, two bedside lamps give better balance, regardless of whether you’re the only one using the room or not.

 How Wide Should Your Lamp Be?

 One of the most common bedroom decorating mistakes is choosing the wrong size nightstand lamp.
 Most often, it’s a lamp that is too small for the nightstand.
 Getting the scale right is a balancing act.
 The wider your mattress, the wider the nightstand; and the wider the nightstand, the wider the lamp atop it.
 For a rough rule of thumb, your nightstand should measure between one-third and two-thirds the width of your mattress, and the bedside lamp should be roughly one-third the width of the nightstand when measured at the lamp’s widest point (usually the base of the shade).

 Choosing the right height lamp is especially important if you are a bedtime reader.
 You don’t want the light to be shining over your head, nor do you want it right in your eyes.
 Assuming that your nightstand is the same height as your mattress (or within a couple of inches), look for a lamp the same height as your nightstand plus an extra 2 or 3 inches.
 So if your nightstand is 24 inches high, a lamp that is around 27 inches tall will look best.